-Psalms 42 is a nostalgic, lament about life no longer being what it used to be.
+Psalms 42 is a nostalgic lament about life no longer being what it used to be.
 As we advance in age and become older adults, most physical things diminish and weaken.
-For many of us are mental resources decline as well.
+For many of us, mental resources decline as well.
 Our memory and capacity to focus wane.
 But our human spirits remain intact and actually grow stronger over time.
-Many children of the King who walk closely with Him throughout their lifetimes, become mighty in their spirits.
+Many children of the King who walk closely with Him throughout their lifetimes become mighty in their spirits.
 John the Baptist was an example of a person who was strong in spirit.
-Had his life not been ended by Herod the tetrarch, he would undoubtedly have become stronger and stronger in spirit as he moved into his twilight years.
+Had his life not been ended by Herod, the tetrarch, he would undoubtedly have become stronger and stronger in spirit as he moved into his twilight years.

-Luke 1:80 And the child grew and became strong in spirit,
+Luke 1:80 And the child [John the Baptist] grew and became strong in spirit.

 REFLECT & PRAY

-While we wait, we can rest in the Father’s song of love.
+While we wait, we can rest in the Father’s love song sung for us.

-Lord, we wait and long for intimacy with You,, being close and near to You.
-As we wait, help us to wait for it patiently.
+Father we wait and long for intimacy with You.
+We desire to be close and near to You.
+As we wait, please help us to wait for it patiently.

 When we are spiritually dry, believers should remind ourselves that God is sufficient for all our needs.
-This remembrance will encourage us to continue to trust Him while we go through temporarily distressing periods (Swindoll).
+This recollection will encourage us to continue to trust Him while we go through temporarily distressing times (Swindoll).

-We are not alone, there is a quiet peace available in our pain.
+We are not alone; quiet peace is available in our pain.
 The Father’s tender voice surrounds us, a voice assuring us that even though we sometimes have no answers, we are dearly loved.

-Sometimes we do not even know why we feel discouraged or down or sad.
-It is good at those times to consciously put our hope in God, to draw on His strength, and to anticipate the grace He will show us (Stanley).
+Sometimes we do not even know why we feel discouraged, down, or sad.
+It is good at those times to consciously put our hope in God, to draw on His strength, and anticipate the grace He will show us (Stanley).

-Hope is the confident expectation that what the Father has promised will one day be realized in our lives.
-The moment we accept the Lord Jesus Christ as our Savior, we are given hope, the blessed hope of that future day when the Father will reveal who His children really are (Romans 8:19).
+Biblical hope is the confident expectation that what the Father has promised will one day be realized in our lives.
+The moment we accept the Lord Jesus Christ as our Savior, we are given hope, the blessed hope of that future day when the Father will reveal who the children of the King (Romans 8:19).
 The Father offers us a complete and total perspective transformation if we will only embrace it and think His thoughts after Him.

 24 We were given this hope when we were saved.
 (If we already have something, we don’t need to hope for it.